ninja33/ODH/README.md

 Welcome pull request if you want to enhance this extension, or put your own script in next release.

-- the exntension source will go to [/src](https://github.com/ninja33/ODH/tree/master/src)
+- the extension source will go to [/src](https://github.com/ninja33/ODH/tree/master/src)
 - the dictionary script will go to [/src/dict](https://github.com/ninja33/ODH/tree/master/src/dict)